Response to Request for Production Rules

-The notice (or subpoena duces tecum) must specify the time for inspection (not less than twenty (20) days after service of the notice or subpoena) and in the case of inspection the place and shall set forth the items to be produced or made available for inspection or copying.
+The notice or witness subpoena (subpoena duces tecum) must specify the time for inspection and (in the case of inspection) the place and set forth the items to be produced for inspection or copying.
 Each item or category of items must be described with reasonable particularity.
-CPLR 3120(2)

-The party issuing a subpoena duces tecum as provided hereinabove shall at the same time serve a copy of the subpoena upon all other parties and, within five days of compliance therewith, in whole or in part, give to each party notice that the items produced in response thereto are available for inspection and copying, specifying the time and place thereof.
-CPLR 3120(3)
+The party issuing a subpoena duces tecum must serve all other parties and give each party notice that the items produced are available for inspection and copying, and must specifying the time and place thereof.

 Failure to Comply

 If a party fails to comply with or otherwise respond to a request for production or inspection of documents, the requesting party may file a motion seeking to compel compliance or response.

 See also SmartRules procedural guides for Motion to Compel Discovery.

 The requesting party may also seek sanctions against any party who refuses to obey an order for disclosure or who willfully fails to disclose information that ought to have been disclosed.